lucasnell/pranga/lessons.md

 5. Go over Markdown format:
    <https://www.markdownguide.org/basic-syntax/>
 6. Students edit `README.md` in their new repo, commit, and push to GitHub
-7. If doing group projects have some time to make groups and chat about project, and then talk to us about the projects.
-8. If doing solitary projects - 15 minutes to hash out their ideas and talk to us about their ideas.
+7. If doing solitary projects - 15 minutes to hash out their ideas and talk to us about their ideas.